groundmelon/djiros/README.md

 * If you don't need mvBlueFOX synchronization, just [set ENABLE_DJIFOX to false](https://github.com/groundmelon/djiros/blob/A3/CMakeLists.txt#L22) to eliminate compile errors about mvBlueFOX drivers.

+* Follow instructions of [DJI-OSDK](https://github.com/HKUST-Aerial-Robotics/OSDK) to install it into the system

 * **launch/djiros.launch** will use environment variables to get APPID and ENCKEY.
 You can add your id and key in your launch file / set it to the environment / hardcode it in the source code.

 * Configure A3 SDK as below